-JUKE also offers generous ground clearance with the standard 17-inch wheels and tires.
+JUKE also offers generous ground clearance with the standard 17-inch aluminum-alloy wheels and tires.
 Adding to the authentic SUV look is a broad shoulder line, large wheel arches and lower bodywork that seems to emerge from under the vehicle.
 Above the waistline, JUKE shows its sporty side with a raked windshield, upswept rear side windows and canopy-like glass.
-The lights also reflect JUKE’s sporty agility, with the front lights split into two distinct elements, with the main lamps drawing inspiration from rally car lights.
-Fog lights are available, on SL trim level.
-In the rear, the taillights share a resemblance with the distinctive “boomerang” design found on the latest generation Nissan 370Z.
-The JUKE colour palette includes a range of eight exterior offerings.
+The lights also reflect JUKE's sporty agility, with the front lights split into two distinct elements, with the main lamps drawing inspiration from rally car lights - fog lights are available on the SL trim.
+In the rear, the taillights share a resemblance with the distinctive "boomerang" design found on the latest generation Nissan 370Z.
+The JUKE colour palette includes a range of six exterior offerings, including new Bordeau Black.

 The JUKE interior is equally aggressive with bolstered front seats, a wide instrument panel and a unique centre console inspired by a motorcycle fuel tank and finished in a high-gloss two-coat paint.
 The gearshift sits on top of the console, inspired by sports car driver/shifter positioning.

-Among the long list of standard JUKE interior features are premium cloth seat fabric, 6-way manual driver’s seat and 4-way manual front passenger seat, dual front and rear beverage holders, speed-sensitive door locks, AM/FM/CD audio system with steering wheel controls, Bluetooth™Hands-free Phone System, Interface System for iPod? and storage under the rear cargo floor (FWD models only).
+Among the long list of standard JUKE interior features are premium cloth seat fabric, 6-way manual driver's seat and 4-way manual front passenger seat, sun visor extensions, dual front and rear beverage holders, speed-sensitive door locks, AM/FM/CD audio system with steering wheel controls, Bluetooth® Hands-free Phone System, Interface System for iPod® and storage under the rear cargo floor (FWD models only).

-Available interior features include leather-appointed seats, heated front seats and RearView Monitor, Nissan Intelligent Key™ with Push Button Ignition, XM Satellite Radio, upgraded speakers with Rockford Fosgate powered subwoofer, USB connector for iPod™ and other devices, power sliding moonroof, and navigation system.
-Three interior colours are offered.
+Available interior features include leather-appointed seats, heated front seats and RearView Monitor, Nissan Intelligent Key™ with Push Button Ignition, SiriusXM® Satellite Radio, upgraded speakers with Rockford Fosgate ecoPUNCH™ audio system with 8-inch subwoofer and amplifier, USB connector for iPod® and other devices, power sliding moonroof, and Nissan Navigation System all part of the SL trim.

 An Advanced Drivetrain

-Powering the all-new JUKE is a standard 1.6-litre Direct Injection Gasoline (DIG™) Turbo, 16-valve DOHC aluminum-alloy inline 4-cylinder engine rated at 188+ horsepower and 177+ lb-ft of torque.
+Powering the 2014 JUKE is a standard 1.6-litre Direct Injection Gasoline (DIG™) Turbo, 16-valve DOHC aluminum-alloy inline 4-cylinder engine rated at 188 horsepower and 177 lb-ft of torque.
 The engine, the first application in North America, combines the best of both worlds – responsive performance and good fuel economy.
 Direct injection helps improve combustion, enhancing power, torque, economy and emissions.
 The use of the turbocharger and intercooler also help boost power, while the variable timing control for both intake and exhaust cycles improves low-end engine response.

-Two transmissions are offered – Nissan’s advanced Xtronic CVT™ (Continuously Variable Transmission) and a 6-speed manual transmission (FWD models only).
+Two transmissions are offered – Nissan's advanced Xtronic CVT™ (Continuously Variable Transmission) and a 6-speed manual transmission (SV FWD model only).

 JUKE features a standard independent MacPherson strut front suspension and torsion beam rear suspension, while JUKE AWD models offer a multi-link rear suspension design.
 A cradle-type front subframe enhances lateral stiffness of the assembly.
 Front and rear stabilizer bars are standard on all models.